Primary direction (astrology): Converse directions

 Both types of directions produce events equally significant.

 Accuracy

 Primary directions point not to exact but approximate event dates.
 The usual accuracy is up to several months.
 For more precise dates (with an accuracy of 1–2 days), astrologers use refining prediction methods such as planet revolutions, progressions, and transits.
+The accuracy of these measurements are highly sensitive as an error of four minutes can change the predicted timing of a major life event by roughly a year.

 Modern usage

 This method of predicting future events is practically unused nowadays due to the mathematical difficulty it presents.
 In addition, those who consider astrology to be a pseudoscience do not calculate predictions according to celestial movements (except when calculating astronomical events); instead they rely on statistical knowledge of past events and correlate them with probabilities of future events to make their predictions.